 - The fact that you are being ‘served.’

 - Eating is a social activity ~ enjoy the social aspect of it and focus on the conversation and enjoyment of being out with others.

 - Take your time and dine ~ slow down.
 I’ve read that Americans only spend about 75 minutes a day on meals.
 In other countries they set aside 2 1/2 hours for eating.
 One of the things I truly enjoyed about our recent trip to Italy was dining every single evening from 7:30 to about 10:00.
 I think all of the other women would also agree with this.
 So, with that said ~ try it, you just might like it.

-Any questions, come on over to our Facebook Group and ask ~ Click here to join.
+Any questions about healthier eating when dining out, come on over to our Facebook Group and ask ~ Click here to join.